Research Areas

 OverviewAI-generated summary

-Matthew J. Igoe's research centers on the study of cellular metabolism and immune cell function, particularly within the context of cancer and inflammation.
-His work has investigated the role of autofluorescence from endogenous metabolic cofactors, such as NADH, to quantify changes in macrophage function during processes like phagocytosis of tumor cells.
-He has also explored the development of multicellular tumor spheroids, characterizing their structure and metabolic profiles.
-Igoe's research has examined the physiological and therapeutic implications of CD47 in macrophage function and its relation to cancer.
-His scholarly output includes five publications, with a citation count of 27 and an h-index of 3.
-He has collaborated with Shelby N. Bess, Timothy J. Muldoon, and Gaven K. Smart at the University of Arkansas at Fayetteville on multiple projects.
+Matthew J. Igoe's research investigates cellular metabolism and immune cell function, particularly in the context of cancer.
+His work utilizes advanced imaging techniques to quantify metabolic changes in macrophages during immune responses and phagocytosis of tumor cells.
+He has published on the use of autofluorescence imaging to assess endogenous metabolic cofactors in stimulated macrophages.
+Igoe also studies the development of multicellular tumor spheroids, analyzing their structural and metabolic characteristics.
+His research explores the role of CD47 in macrophage function and its implications for cancer therapy.
+He has collaborated with Shelby N. Bess, Timothy J. Muldoon, Gaven K. Smart, and Abby C. Denison on multiple publications.

 Metrics